If you’re involved in SEO, it’s likely that at one point or another, the city “Chiang Mai” has come up in conversation.

 Typically, the SEO population of the city rises quite significantly as people flock to Chiang Mai for its ideal weather and high concentration of digital entrepreneurs.

 For the rest of the year, most permanent SEO’s start to travel a bit more.
-In the month of March, most SEOs are gone completely due to the smoky season.
+In the months of February and March, most SEOs are gone completely due to the smoky season.

 Travel Tip: Before you visit make sure to check in with whomever you want to see in town to make sure they’ll be in Chiang Mai.
 Especially outside of the high season.

 One thing about folks living in Chiang Mai… we’re all here, because we’re essentially vagabonds.
 We love travel and we do it with a passion.
 So it’s always a possibility that whomever you want to visit might be out of country.

 Check in first.